 |Monster type:||Disease-ridden Lovecraftian abominations|

-There’s much to be said about Bloodborne’s themes, story, and the execution thereof, but for the purposes of this article they mean little.
-We’re here to talk about killing big monsters, and Bloodborne is quite adept on that front as well.
+There’s much to be said about Bloodborne’s themes and story, but we’re here to talk about killing big monsters, and Bloodborne is quite adept on that front as well.

 Dragon's Dogma: Dark Arisen

 Dragon’s Dogma is one of those games that mixed a few elements and supported it with a surprisingly deep and weird story arc.

 It must be said though, that the juice of the game is still in fighting monsters.
 Weighty and impactful combat model makes you FEEL when your attacks hit.
 Landing a fully charged Arc of Deliverance on a swooping griffin feels absolutely amazing.

 Climbable monsters are another great feature.
 In Monster Hunter you need to land on a creature’s back to start wearing it down.
 In Dragon’s Dogma, you can grab onto it at any time and just climb up to strike a weak spot or tire the monster out.
 As a result, killing humongous beasts feels truly empowering.
 Especially if you customize your character to look like Guts from Berserk.